ghimire-shan/StellaDex/README.md

 * Daily constellation challenges (find specific constellation in the sky).
 * Sky that changes based on location and time.
 * Pokedex style collecting which leads to remembering where you found it.
 * I want to intergrate a gyroscope based learning so that users can walk out in the night sky and point towards the constellation and choose it.
 I want it to be a fun thing that makes them learn and remember.

-### Built With'
+### Built With
 * [![Expo](https://img.shields.io/badge/Expo-000020?logo=expo&logoColor=fff)](https://docs.expo.dev/)
 * [![React Native](https://img.shields.io/badge/React_Native-%2320232a.svg?logo=react&logoColor=%2361DAFB)](https://reactnative.dev/)
 * [react-three-fiber](https://r3f.docs.pmnd.rs/getting-started/introduction)